 We would highly suggest to come earlier to spot a perfect place otherwise It gets really crowded.

 Finally the Parade started at 1.13 PM.
-The parade was led by Damish and their Duke Casimir on the wooden horse with a sword.
+The parade was led by Damish and their Duke Casimir on a wooden horse with a sword.
 It was followed by 30- 40 Damian knights.

 More Festivity Travel Blogs:

-The participants of the parade were throwing candies towards the crowd (famous tradition of fasching).
+The parade participants threw candies toward the crowd (a famous tradition of Fasching).

 After that, other Participating bands dressed up in different themes started parading in their themed trucks.

-You just imagine the character and they were the part of the parade including Super Mario, Pirates, Lego, Students of Hogwart school of wizard, Red Indians etc.
+You just imagine the character, and they were part of the parade, including Super Mario, Pirates, Lego, Students of Hogwarts school of the wizard, Red Indians, etc.

-There were also participants parading and playing the live drum show and dance performances.
+Participants were also parading and playing the live drum show and dance performances.
 The participants were totally enjoying it, They were dancing and drinking on their themed trucks.

-The kids were really excited and collecting and filling their bags with the candies being thrown by participants.
+The kids were really excited and collected and filled their bags with the candies being thrown by participants.

 Narrhalla celebrates on the Viktualienmarkt:

-The event had organised by Gesellschaft Narrhalla eV and its free of cost to enter and enjoy the carnival.
+The event had organized by Gesellschaft Narrhalla eV and its free of cost to enter and enjoy the carnival.